theopmw/recipe-box/README.md

     - **Image Link**: WTForms StringField, styled with a [Materialze input field](https://materializecss.com/text-inputs.html)
     - **Ingredients**: WTForms TextAreaField, styled with a [Materialze text area input field](https://materializecss.com/text-inputs.html)
         - Each ingredient is to be input on it's own line (instruction given to user in the form input label) and the splitline() method is applied in the recipe.html template to render the ingredient list correctly in the DOM, with each ingredient on its own line.
         - This field has been designed as a text area to provide a simple, intuitive UX.
-By recording the infomation in this way, the user can easily edit the information and there are less keystrokes required to input the information.
+By recording the information in this way, the user can easily edit the information and there are less keystrokes required to input the information.
 The idea was for the field to act in a similar way to a traditional word processor so that is is familiar to the user.
     - **Method**: WTForms TextAreaField, styled with a [Materialze text area input field](https://materializecss.com/text-inputs.html)
         - Each step is to be input on it's own line (instruction given to user in the form input label) and the splitline() method is applied in the recipe.html template to render the steps correctly in the DOM, with each step on its own line.
         - This field has been designed as a text area to provide a simple, intuitive UX.
-By recording the infomation in this way, the user can easily edit the information and there are less keystrokes required to input the information.
-The idea was for the field to act in a similar way to a traditional word processor so that is is familiar to the user and easy to understand.
+By recording the information in this way, the user can easily edit the information and there are less keystrokes required to input the information.
+The idea was for the field to act in a similar way to a traditional word processor so that is familiar to the user and easy to understand.
     - **Add Recipe** WTForms SubmitField, styled with a Materialize button

-- The validation of all fields is handled by [WTForms Built-in Validators](https://wtforms.readthedocs.io/en/2.3.x/validators/#built-in-validators) and error messages are displayed to the user if ther input does not meet the field criteria.
+- The validation of all fields is handled by [WTForms Built-in Validators](https://wtforms.readthedocs.io/en/2.3.x/validators/#built-in-validators) and error messages are displayed to the user if their input does not meet the field criteria.

 - After a recipe has been successfully added to the DB, the user is redirected to the Profile Page and a flash message is displayed to provide feedback: "Recipe Added Successfully".

 ### Edit Recipe Page (only available to user that owns the recipe and admin user)

-- The **Edit Recipe Page** behaves in the exact same way as the Add Recipe Page, other than that the form fields are alredy pre-filled with the recipe information the user provided when adding/previously editing the recipe, this had been pulled from the recipe document in the DB.
+- The **Edit Recipe Page** behaves in the exact same way as the Add Recipe Page, other than that the form fields are already pre-filled with the recipe information the user provided when adding/previously editing the recipe, this had been pulled from the recipe document in the DB.

 - Beneath the form fields are 2 Buttons:
     - A **"Cancel"** button which redirects the user back to the Recipes Page.